HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Results

 \subsection{Zero-Shot Transfer to Canadian Stations}

-The ultimate test of a foundation model is generalization beyond its training distribution.
-We evaluated HydroGEM on 100 stations from Environment and Climate Change Canada's (ECCC) hydrometric network---data the model never encountered during training.
-This assessment tests whether representations learned from USGS stations capture universal principles of streamflow monitoring that transfer across national boundaries, instrumentation practices, and climatic regimes.
+We evaluated HydroGEM on 100 stations from Environment and Climate Change Canada's (ECCC) hydrometric network, data the model never encountered during training.
+This assessment tests whether representations learned from USGS stations transfer across national boundaries, instrumentation practices, and climatic regimes.